 Parkinson’s Disease is a degenerative disorder that affects the nervous system.
 It results in the loss of various brain cells, and a decrease in dopamine, a chemical in the brain that helps the muscles function.
 A report by the Shake It Up Foundation shows that Parkinson’s is the second most common disease in Australia after dementia.

-Parkinson’s affects mainly males and develops usually after the age of 60.
+Parkinson’s affects mainly males and usually develops after the age of 60.
 There is no known reason for the cause of the disease.
-Many researchers believe that Parkinson’s disease is caused by a genetic mutation but there has been little proof backing the theory.
+Many researchers believe that a genetic mutation causes Parkinson’s disease, but there has been little proof of backing the theory.
 Since depression and anxiety is very common in patients with Parkinson’s disease, the disease can go undetected.
-The signs of Parkinson’s disease only become apparent after more than 80 percent of dopamine is destroyed.
+The signs of Parkinson’s disease only become apparent after more than 80 per cent of dopamine is destroyed.

-It is not necessary that all of these symptoms will occur in every individual as Parkinson’s affects everyone differently.
+Not all of these symptoms need to occur in every individual, as Parkinson’s affects everyone differently.

 Bowen Therapy helps by relaxing the nerves and muscles of the patient.
 Those with Parkinson’s can benefit from Bowen Therapy because it not only helps with muscle tension but relaxes the mind as well.
 This is beneficial for anxiety and depression.
 Patients who have Parkinson’s disease face problems with hand tremors, bad posture, poor balance, insomnia and fatigue; all these symptoms can be reduced through the Bowen technique.

-However, Bowen Therapy is not a cure, nor an alternative to medicine.
+Bowen Therapy is not a cure nor an alternative to medicine.
 In fact, it is a complementary method that helps by reducing the symptoms of Parkinson’s disease.